 Comparasion of HVAC Energy Consumption Prediction in an Academic Building using LSTM and DNN

-• Hadi Christian Institut Teknologi Bandung
+• Hadi Christian Bandung Institute of Technology image/svg+xml

-• Koko Friansa Institut Teknologi Bandung
+• Koko Friansa Bandung Institute of Technology image/svg+xml

-• Justin Pradipta Institut Teknologi Bandung
+• Justin Pradipta Bandung Institute of Technology image/svg+xml

-• Irsyad Nashirul Haq
+• Irsyad Nashirul Haq Engineering Physics Department, Bandung Institute of Technology

 Abstract